anusagwan/dashboard/README.md

 A Simple employee dashboard implmentation in React.js and Redux.

+Steps to run the project:
+1.git the clone repository
+2.npm install
+3.npm start

 Getting Started with Create React App
 This project was bootstrapped with Create React App.